 These are the sorts of things that make me work harder.
 The comments these bad people make eat away at me and drive me on.

-You’re playing the Olympia in November, which means you’ve pretty much arrived according to French musical folklore.
+You’re playing the Olympia in November, which means you’ve pretty much arrived according to French music folklore.